How to Work Out Pro-Rata

 Your contracts and documentation will outline your sick pay policy, annual leave policy and any other leave (such as maternity, paternity or bereavement).

 Every company has their own set of paid leave terms.
-If an employee has too many days off, their salary might then be paid on a pro-rata basis to reflect this.
+If an employee has exhausted their annual leave and you agree to unpaid time off, their salary would then be paid on a pro-rata basis to reflect this.

 No business wants to end up facing an employment tribunal, so let’s discuss how to get pro-rata right.